shineangelic/Minigrowl-spring/README.md

 # Minigrow back-end services

 Minigrow _APIs_ are based on three kind of objects: `sensors`, `actuators` and `commands`.
-While the first two reflect real hardware devices with their own readings, the command is an abstraction used to drive such devices.
+While the first two reflect real hardware devices with their own readings, the command is an abstraction used to drive such devices. a `Board` contains a list of actuators and one of sensors.
+The system supports more than one board, each one will be treated and logged separately.

 The spring-boot server exposes REST API to exchange such devices between harware boards (ESP) and clients with JSON representation and keeps a history.
 Two separate api sides are exposed: one to be used by the board and the other from clients.
 Since this is a personal home project, no additional security nor login features are provided.
 The spring server may be used optionally, as the [Minigrowl-ESP](https://shineangelic.github.io/Minigrowl-ESP-LoRa32-OLED/) already implements some basic logic, but you'll need this running in order to archive logs and serve clients like [Minigrowl-react](https://shineangelic.github.io/Minigrowl-react/).

 *MongoDB* is being used for logging, it stores a new sensor log when detects value changes.
 Such collection is then used to aggregate data ready to be plotted.
-It also aggregates actuator stuatuses, so that you can know for how much time a given device was turned on.
-Devices in errors won't be saved.
+It also aggregates actuator stuatuses, so that you can know for how much time a given device was turned on during a certain timespan.
+Devices flagged with error won't be saved.

 ![architecture diagram](/docs/diagram.png)

 # Client APIs

+Minigrowl supports multiple boards, in order to control more chambers/drying rooms. {boardId} refers to a constant wired at board level, that identifies it as an integer.

 ```
-   /api/minigrowl/v1/commands
-   /api/minigrowl/v1/sensors
-   /api/minigrowl/v1/actuators
-   /api/minigrowl/v1/commands/queue/add
-   /sensors/{id}/hourChart
-   /sensors/{id}/historyChart
-   /actuators/uptime
+   /api/minigrowl/v2/sensors/{boardId}
+   /api/minigrowl/v2/sensors/{id}/hourChart
+   /api/minigrowl/v2/sensors/{id}/historyChart

+   /api/minigrowl/v2/actuators/{boardId}
+   /api/minigrowl/v2/actuators/uptime
+   /api/minigrowl/v2/commands/{boardId}/queue/add
 ```

 # ESP32 APIs